madmagic007/Oculus-Quest-Presence/README.md

 - Enter this IP address into the popup window.

 ### On Your Quest
-- Open the `Quest App Launcher` found under `Library > Unknown Sources`
+- Go to `Library > Unknown Sources` and launch oqrpc from there.
-- Select the `2D` tab and look for the `oqrpc.apk`.
-It will now prompt you for permissions.
+- When the app is launched, a permission popup will appear ~~Select `oqrpc` and toggle it on~~.
+(Currently broken, follow the next step and read the link at the very top of the readme for a workaround)
-- Select `oqrpc` and toggle it on.
-Press the `B` button on your controller to navigate back.
+- Press the `B` button on your controller to navigate back and continue the setup.

 You can now go back to your PC and press the `validate` button in the popup window.
 It should tell you that the apk is running.
 Restart your quest and a notification should appear on your computer telling you that it is online.
 Your Quest games will now appear in your Discord rich presence.